Coleman Hughes: Early life and education

-Hughes is of African American and Puerto Rican descent, and grew up in Montclair, New Jersey.
-He is a graduate of Newark Academy and was selected as a United States Presidential Scholar in 2014.
-He graduated from Columbia University in 2020 with a B.A. in philosophy.
+Hughes is of African-American and Puerto Rican descent, and grew up in Montclair, New Jersey.
+His mother died when he was 19.

+Hughes graduated from Newark Academy high school and was selected as a United States Presidential Scholar in 2014.
+He subsequently attended the Juilliard School and studied jazz trombone but later dropped out, due to his mother's death.
+After attending Columbia University, he graduated in 2020 with a B.A. in philosophy.

 Career

 On June 19, 2019, Hughes testified before a U.S. House Judiciary subcommittee at a hearing on reparations for slavery, arguing against the campaign.
-He argued that "[i]f we were to pay reparations today, we would only divide the country further, making it harder to build the political coalitions required to solve the problems facing black people today."
-In this vein, he highlighted mass incarceration and high homicide victimization rates as problems affecting black Americans today.
-He suggested an alternate proposal of paying reparations to black Americans who personally grew up under Jim Crow.
-Hughes went on to say that reparations to the descendants of slaves would insult many black Americans and claimed they would make him and the "one-third of black Americans who poll against reparations into victims without their consent."
+He argued that "[i]f we were to pay reparations today, we would only divide the country further, making it harder to build the political coalitions required to solve the problems facing Black people today."
+In this vein, he highlighted mass incarceration and high homicide victimization rates as problems affecting Black Americans today.
+He suggested an alternative proposal of paying reparations to Black Americans who personally grew up under Jim Crow.
+Hughes went on to say that reparations to the descendants of slaves would insult many Black Americans and claimed they would make him and the "one-third of Black Americans who poll against reparations into victims without their consent."

 In addition to writing for Quillette, Hughes has contributed to publications including The Spectator, The New York Times, The Wall Street Journal, National Review, the Washington Examiner, and the Heterodox Academy blog.
 In May 2020, he became a fellow of the Manhattan Institute for Policy Research and contributing editor of their City Journal.
 Hughes is listed as a scholar for the 1776 Unites project.
 In February 2020, Hughes debated Julianne Malveaux on iHeartRadio's Munk Debates regarding the topic of slavery reparations.

 Hughes is the host of the podcast Conversations with Coleman.

+He is a visiting professor at the University of Austin.

+2023 TED Talk

+In April 2023, Hughes delivered a talk at the annual TED conference in Vancouver, Canada.
+Defending the idea of racial color blindness, he explained his perspective on treating people without regard to their race as individuals and in public policy.
+His talk encountered criticism from TED leadership and an internal employee group named "Black@TED", with efforts being made to prevent its release.

+Chris Anderson, the head of TED, informed Hughes of internal opposition, citing a social scientist's claim that Hughes's talk delivered an inaccurate message.
+Hughes disputed this claim, arguing that the referenced research actually supported his position.
+TED proposed an unusual release strategy, combining his talk with a moderated debate, to which Hughes reluctantly agreed in order to ensure his message was heard.
+His opponent in the discussion, Jamelle Bouie, agreed with Hughes that race neutrality (i.e., racial color blindness) was preferable for personal interactions but argued that public policy should be more race-conscious.